blackgirl7/blackgirl7/README.md

 - 👋 Hi, I’m @blackgirl7
 - 👀 I am an experienced software Engineer with a demonstrated history of working in the computer software industry for over seven years.
-- 🌱 I’m skilled in HTML and CSS, System intergration, Java Script, wordpress, React, Amazon Web Services (AWS), Typescript
+- 🌱 I’m skilled in HTML and CSS, System intergration, Java Script, wordpress, React, Amazon Web Services (AWS), Node,Python, Typescript
-- 💞️ I’m very passionate about solvinag problems using through tech managed solutions to enhance people and communities.
+- 💞️ I’m very passionate about solvinag problems using tech managed solutions to enhance people and communities.
 - 📫 +19168939166.... maryorach123@yahoo.com

 <!---